 Lets have a look at below expression.

-In the above example, If y is null then z will be assigned to x else y .
+In the above example, If y is null then z is assigned to x else y .
 For more details on Null coalescing operator (??), please check here.

 We can rewrite above expression using conditional operator (?:) as follows.